aws/s2n-netbench/netbench-orchestrator/README.md

 also used to start the Russula worker process on each host.
 Russula is primarily used for timing sensitive tasks such netbench, which require starting and stopping multiple servers and clients processes across multiple hosts.
-Specifically, the 'Worker' component of a protocol is executed on the remote host, while the 'Coordinator' component is run locally as part of the Orchestrator.
+Specifically, the 'Worker' component of a workflow is executed on the remote host, while the 'Coordinator' component is run locally as part of the Orchestrator.

 ### Debugging